eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

   - "/js/funcs/specialName.js"
 ---

-<div class="alert alert-warning" role="alert">This article is a work in progress.</div>
+<div class="alert alert-warning" role="alert">This article is a **work in progress**.</div>

-<noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so these demonstrations will not work.
+<noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so these demonstrations will not work for you.
 Please use an up-to-date modern web browser or turn JavaScript back on if it's turned off.</div></noscript>

+Picture this scenario: You go to sign up to a website and they ask you to create an account using an email and a password.
+If you make up a new password then you will most likely forget it, and if you reuse an old one then it's a security risk.
+Luckily, this website offers logging in with social networks like Facebook and Google.

 Try out the two social login demos below!
-Powered by client-side JavaScript (more on this below), which means the information you will see will <strong>not</strong> be stored by or on Eusebius.Tech.
+They're powered by client-side JavaScript (more on this below), which means the information you will see will **not** be stored by or on Eusebius.Tech.

 <script type="text/javascript">
 <!--